-- in line with British Canoeing Policy/Codes on safe recruitment for any volunteer role, vetting practices including appropriate Disclosure checks, where eligible will be undertaken, in accordance with home nation and government guidelines - all those working with young people and vulnerable adults should also have read and adhere to the British Canoeing child and vulnerable adult policy and British Canoeing anti-bullying policy.
-These can be accessed on the British Canoeing website.
-The regatta will follow the guidance of these policies in the event of any concerns or allegations - follow the British Canoeing Code of Ethics and Guidelines and Policies - consider the well-being and safety of paddlers before their personal development or performance - encourage paddlers and officials to value their performance and not just results - develop an appropriate working relationship with paddlers, based on mutual trust and respect - display consistently high standards of behaviour and appearance - hold the appropriate, updated qualifications and insurance - the Regatta Committee will encourage, train and support volunteers to gain qualifications and assist officials to stay updated - team Leaders/Coaches will obtain written medical details of young paddlers, which will be made known where deemed appropriate and/or necessary - never condone the use of prohibited substances, as defined by British Canoeing
+- in line with Paddle UK Policy/Codes on safe recruitment for any volunteer role, vetting practices including appropriate Disclosure checks, where eligible will be undertaken, in accordance with home nation and government guidelines - all those working with young people and vulnerable adults should also have read and adhere to the Paddle UK child and vulnerable adult policy and Paddle UK antibullying policy.
+These can be accessed on the Paddle UK website.
+The regatta will follow the guidance of these policies in the event of any concerns or allegations - follow the Paddle UK Code of Ethics and Guidelines and Policies - consider the well-being and safety of paddlers before their personal development or performance - encourage paddlers and officials to value their performance and not just results - develop an appropriate working relationship with paddlers, based on mutual trust and respect - display consistently high standards of behaviour and appearance - hold the appropriate, updated qualifications and insurance - the Regatta Committee will encourage, train and support volunteers to gain qualifications and assist officials to stay updated - team Leaders/Coaches will obtain written medical details of young paddlers, which will be made known where deemed appropriate and/or necessary - never condone the use of prohibited substances, as defined by Paddle UK